(reading time: 1 hour, 30 minutes)

 “Who’s a good haundy?” he crooned as he leaned forward and scratched Ripper’s frozen chin.
 He opened his palm and willed some of the ice around him to take the shape of a tiny bone.
 He pressed the crystalline treat into the haund’s open mouth, resting it on its lower teeth and the tip of its tongue.
 From there he climbed back out of the chamber through the hole he’d made.
 The side of the bergs before him grew icy steps so he could traverse its otherwise featureless incline.
 With a wave of his hand he sent the winds of his perpetual storm over the hole.
 The ice crept in from all directions and sealed the chamber once more.

-Alast was among the first to reach the chamber with the metallic plants.
+Alast was among the first to reach the place with the metallic plants.
 At first he was relieved to see life again.
 He, as the others did, hoped that after providing the rainfairies the world had decided to give them some kind of smoked meat tree next.
 There was no such luck.
 There was no fruit at all, and a cursory taste of these leaves proved them to be full of metal grit and indigestible.

 Pearlen followed just behind him, hand in his.
 Her eyes had been closed for several drops, for she thought it kept them moist and helped calm the irritated hunger of the Clawlies.
 Her friends had told her it was fine to take a break from sight because there was nothing in any direction but the nasty yellow ice.
 She only opened them when she felt the plants under her feet.
 It was only going to be for a moment, but then she spotted three blurs to the side of one of the trees.